RitAreaSciencePark/DPCstruct/README.md

 foldseek search ${queryDB} ${targetDB} ${alns} ${tmpDir} -a --threads ${SLURM_CPUS_PER_TASK} foldseek convertalis ${queryDB} ${targetDB} ${alns} ${alnsConverted} --format-mode 4 --format-output query,target,qstart,qend,tstart,tend,qlen,tlen,alnlen,pident,evalue,bits,alntmscore,lddt
 ```
+## How to download Alphafold pLDDTs files

+If you are using protein structure predictions from AlphaFold, you will need to download the per-residue pLDDT values for each protein in your dataset.
+In the `./build/util/` folder, we provide an auxiliary script `download_plddts.sh` to download this information from the AlphaFold Database hosted on [Google Cloud Public Datasets](https://github.com/google-deepmind/alphafold/blob/main/afdb/README.md) and store it in a binary format compatible with the prefiltering module.

 ## Publications
 [Barone, F., Laio, A., Punta, M., Cozzini, S., Ansuini, A., & Cazzaniga, A. (2024).
 Unsupervised domain classification of AlphaFold2-predicted protein structures. bioRxiv, 2024-08.](https://doi.org/10.1101/2024.08.21.608992)